I have applied for a new work permit. Can I stay in Canada if my work permit expires?

 If you applied for another work permit

 - You must stay in Canada and meet the conditions of your original work permit.
-If you applied for a work permit extension before your work permit expired, you can keep working under the same conditions as your existing permit until we decide on your application unless you have applied to extend your stay under another category.
+If you applied for a work permit extension before your work permit expired, you can keep working under the same conditions as your existing permit until we decide on your application.

 If you applied for a different kind of permit